 Like many Wildcats, Gary Moore always dreamed of attending the University of Kentucky.
 He grew up a fan of the basketball team, hiding his radio under his pillow so he could listen to late-night games.
 He considered UK the best state school, and he knew he would need to stay in state to afford his education.

-As a first generation college student, Moore and his family knew little about higher education.
-Living in Butler County, a western Kentucky county close to Bowling Green, Western Kentucky University seemed like his best option.
+As a first generation college student, Moore and his family had limited opportunities for higher education.
+Living in Butler County, a south central Kentucky county adjacent to Bowling Green, Western Kentucky University seemed like his best option.
 He could commute to school every day and save money.

-When Moore received a scholarship to attend UK, he was ecstatic.
+When Moore was accepted to attend UK, he was ecstatic.
+UK was his dream school, and to be able to walk in the footsteps of other great scholars was overwhelming.
 The experience changed his life, allowing him to not only follow his career dreams, but to meet and play pickup basketball games with the team he loved.

 Now, he wants to give students from his hometown the same opportunities he had.
-In 2011, he created the Moore-Meredith Scholarship, which honors his parents, Milton and Ollie Moore, who always encouraged Moore to continue his education and to strive for a better life.
+In 2011, he created the Moore-Meredith Scholarship, which honors his parents, Milton and Ollie Moore, who always encouraged Moore to continue his education and to strive for a better life for himself and for his community.
+Giving back and supporting one's community was a familial value they instilled in him at an early age.

 Moore worked with UK Philanthropy and the Office of Academic Scholarships to create a scholarship that rewarded Butler County students who were heavily involved in their communities and had a track record of volunteerism.
 He originally wanted to specify that students pursue a career in engineering but knew that would limit the number of students he could benefit.
 He wanted to have the maximum impact on students in his home county.